Social listening is a bit like finding a needle in a haystack, or, to be more accurate, many needles in a very big haystack.

 Writing a query in Brandwatch Consumer Research

-• Query Editor – Brand Query Template: This provides you with a high-quality brand query template that can be quickly customized with your brand details.
+With the brand query template, all you have to do is fill in some brand details and the query is ready to go.
+The template provides you with a high-quality brand query that can be quickly customized with your brand details.
 It saves time and can give you inspiration for future queries.

 Pro Tip